How To Install LAMP (Linux, Apache, Mysql, PHP)

 yum install mariadb* -y

-Once it’s get installed you need to check all the dependencies are installed or not by the same command
+Once it’s get installed you need to check all the dependencies are installed or not using the same command.

 rpm –qa mariadb*

 Now you need to start/enable the services of Mysql Server

 Run the command.

 Check Out: Configure Varnish For Apache Web Server

 systemctl enable mariadb